ergyunhasan/Exploring_Video_Game_Sales_SQL/README.md

 ### Dataset
 The dataset used for this analysis contains information about video game sales, including the rank, name, platform, year, genre, publisher, sales data, critic scores, user scores, and ratings.

+I am still working on this project at the moment.